-The existing mill at Springer has benefitted from considerable investment since the purchase from GE in 2006, although there is still important change and investment left to make prior to restart.
-The process flowsheet calls for the production of a 65% WO $3$ scheelite concentrate, using modern gravity separation techniques and traditional flotation circuits.
-There are no plans to utilize the digester system or the APT (ammonium paratungstate) plant on site at this time.
+The existing mill at Springer has benefitted from considerable investment since the purchase from GE in 2006, although there are still important changes and investments left to be made prior to restart.
+The process flowsheet calls for the production of a 65% WO3 scheelite concentrate, using modern gravity separation techniques and traditional flotation circuits.
+There are no plans to utilize the digester system or the APT plant on site at this time.

-Permitting and environmental matters are largely in place, although the Company is currently seeking a right of way from the US Bureau of Land Management for rights to re-install a tailings pipeline to an existing tailings pond, planned to be put into service to secure mill tailings not backfilled into the mine.
+Permitting and environmental matters are largely in place, although the Company is currently seeking a right of way from the US Bureau of Land Management for rights to re-install a tailings pipeline to an existing tailings pond, planned to be put into service to secure mill tailings are not backfilled into the mine.

 Project economics assume a two year trailing average constant dollar \$400/MTU APT price, and derive a concentrate price from that benchmark tungsten price, which is publically quoted.
-All dollar amounts for costs are also considered to be constant dollar-no escalation for inflation has been considered, and thus the 8% discount rate applied to cash flows to generate Net Present Values ("NPV's") should also be considered a constant dollar rate.
+All dollar amounts for costs are also considered to be constant dollar.
+No escalation for inflation has been considered, and thus the 8% discount rate applied to cash flows to generate Net Present Values ("NPV's") should also be considered a constant dollar rate.

-Economics do not assume any economic recovery of molybdenum disulphide (MoS2).
-There is no molybdenum resource established for the property which corresponds to the mineable tungsten resource, therefore no co-product credit in the PEA.
+Economics do not assume any economic recovery of molybdenum disulphide ( $MoS_2$ ).
+There is no molybdenum resource established for the property which corresponds to the mineable tungsten resource, therefore there is no coproduct credit in the PEA.
 There is capital included in the \$30 million total restart estimate to separate (float) molybdenum, because it has historically been present in the resource and must be removed from concentrates to meet customer product specifications.